-- Rules that Are Allowed: - Employers can still require employees to respect IP and proprietary information. - Employers can still require pre-approved use of the Company's logos and trademarks. - A ban on disparaging the company's employees or using disparaging or offensive language is allowed. - A ban on discussing information concerning customers, financial data, or proprietary information is allowed.
+- Rules that Are Allowed: - Employers can still require employees to respect IP and proprietary information. - Employers can still require pre-approved use of the Company's logos and trademarks. - A ban on disparaging the company's employees or using disparaging or offensive language is allowed.

-- Elliott Larsen Civil Rights Act, MCL 37.2101 et seq., - Title VII of the Civil Rights Act of 1964, 42 USC 2000e et seq. - "Protected activity" for purposes of Title VII includes "opposition" to discrimination, and this phrase has been interpreted very broadly. - The Michigan Whistleblower's Act prohibits an employer from taking an "adverse employment action" against an employee who reports or threatens to report an alleged violation of the law to a public body.
+Elliott Larsen Civil Rights Act, MCL 37.2101 et seq., and Title VII of the Civil Rights Act of 1964, 42 USC 2000e et seq.

+"Protected activity" for purposes of Title VII includes "opposition" to discrimination, and this phrase has been interpreted very broadly to include a variety of actions by employees

+The Michigan Whistleblower's Act prohibits an employer from taking an "adverse employment action" against an employee who reports or threatens to report an alleged violation of the law to a public body

-- Hiring Practices Concerns: - Consideration of factors such as gender, race, and religion is prohibited in hiring practices. - Employers should be cautious about accessing social media during the hiring process which may reveal this information. - Michigan's Internet Privacy Protection Act (2012), MCL 37.271 et seq. - It is illegal to ask for private social media passwords from employees and applicants.
+- Hiring Practices Concerns: - Another consideration is discrimination in hiring.
+Consideration of factors such as gender, race, and religion is prohibited in hiring practices.

+- Michigan's Internet Privacy Protection Act (2012), MCL 37.271 et seq. - It is illegal to ask for private social media passwords from employees and applicants.